 A conventional shallow soakaway comprises a partially perforated, cylindrical chamber.
 The chamber will need to be large enough to store the run-off before the water is able to be drained into the surrounding soil.

-In areas where impermeable soils are underlain by a permeable strata, soakage may be achieved using a borehole soakaway.
-A deep bored perforated plastic or steel pipe will need to be installed in order to discharge the water from a sealed storage chamber.
+In areas where impermeable soils are underlain by a permeable stratum, soakage may be achieved using a borehole soakaway.
+A deep bored perforated plastic or steel pipe will need to be installed to discharge the water from a sealed storage chamber.

-Soakage or permeability tests are required in order to determine the soil infiltration rate and the drainage capacity of the soils or the rate of permeability.
+Soakage or permeability tests are required to determine the soil infiltration rate and the drainage capacity of the soils or the rate of permeability.
 We can use a number of test methods to determine whether the soil conditions are suitable for soakaway drainage.
 The testing is normally carried out in accordance with either BRE Digest 365 ‘Soakaway design’ or BS 5930 ‘Code of practice for site investigation’.

 BS 5930 field permeability or percolation tests are normally carried out in boreholes using either the falling-head or constant-head test method.
 Falling-head permeability tests determine the permeability or percolation rate of an area by filling a borehole with water and recording the rate at which it drains away.
 This test method is most suitable for use in soils with medium to low permeability.

 Constant-head permeability tests determine the permeability or percolation rate of an area by maintaining a constant head of water in a test pit or borehole.
-The water that drains out of the test hole is replenished at the same rate from a water source.
+The water that drains out of the test hole are replenished at the same rate from a water source.
 The stable flow rate of water entering the hole is measured over time to determine the permeability of the soil.
 This test method is most suitable for use in rock areas or soils with high permeability.